vjalternativ/asterisk-tool-py/README.md

 Usage
 execute below command to geneator the load python3 test.py -n 1 -c 1

+n = number of channels
+c = channels per second (it should not be greater than 50)